-LANDLOR LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 9.1 REVISION 1 DATE Sept 2022 PAGES 3 ASPECT ASPECT APPENDIX 1 - Pre-Audit Checklist
+LANDLOR LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION FION 9.1 REVISION 1 DATE Sept 2022 PAGES 3 ASPECT APPENDIX 1 - Pre-Audit Checklist

-Management Structure, Roles & Responsibilities Documents Required ~ Is the Landlord Facilities HS&W policy statement appropriate and has it been adopted by the Chief Copy of the signed policy and evidence of its review.
+Management Structure, Roles & Responsibilities Documents Required ✓ Is the Landlord Facilities HS&W policy statement appropriate and has it been adopted by the Chief Copy of the signed policy and evidence of its review.
 Executive/Director and Chairperson?
 Are responsibilities properly defined throughout the management chain, with key personnel having Copy of documented roles and responsibilities with formally accepted these roles? evidence that these have been accepted by key Is there a process in place to regularly review existing policies? personnel.

-Asbestos in Tenancies Documents Required ✓ Has a policy and procedures been developed and formally authorised?
-Copy of policy and procedure.
-Have Asbestos Management Surveys been carried out by a competent UKAS accredited organisation?
-Evidence of asbestos management surveying and Is there an Asbestos Management Plan in place for the organisation's housing stock? asbestos management plans for housing stock.
-Is there an Asbestos register in place and is it suitable?
+As bestos in Tenancies Documents Required ✓ На s a policy and procedures been developed and formally authorised?
+Copy of policy and procedure. ve Asbestos Management Surveys been carried out by a competent UKAS accredited Evidence of asbestos management surveying and org anisation? asbestos management plans for housing stock.
+Is t here an Asbestos Management Plan in place for the organisation's housing stock? assestes management plans for neusing stock.
+Is t here an Asbestos register in place and is it suitable?
 Evidence of a suitable asbestos register.
-Are asbestos refurbishment / demolition surveys carried out ahead of maintenance/repair/construction works?
-Evidence of how asbestos refurbishment / demolition Have relevant members of staff received adequate information, instruction and training? surveys are involved in maintenance/repair/construction works.
+Are e asbestos refurbishment / demolition surveys carried out ahead of intenance/repair/construction works?
+Evidence of how asbestos refurbishment / demolition Ha ve relevant members of staff received adequate information, instruction and training? surveys are involved in maintenance/repair/construction works.
 Evidence of asbestos roles and example of training carried out for relevant members of staff.